trueos/trueos-docs/trueos-handbook/postinstall.rst

 ^^^^^^^^^

 Traditionally, FreeBSD operates in single- and multi-user modes.
-OpenRC, however, offers the ability to define **runlevels**.
+However, OpenRC offers the ability to define **runlevels**.
+An OpenRC **runlevel** is a grouping of services, nothing more.
 Any number of system services can be associated with a given runlevel.
+In |trueos|, there are two main preconfigured runlevels: **boot** and **default**.
-In |trueos|, the :samp:`default` runlevel is analogous to the FreeBSD multi-user mode, and is associated with the "Normal Bootup" option of the |trueos| bootloader.
+The **default** runlevel is analogous to the FreeBSD multi-user mode, and is associated with the *Normal Bootup* option of the |trueos|
+bootloader.

-.. note:: No OpenRC runlevels will be executed if the system is booted
+.. note:: No OpenRC runlevels are executed if the system is booted
           into single-user mode (see :numref:`Figure %s <install1(2)>`.)

 Runlevels are defined by subdirectories of :file:`/etc/runlevels`; all